 Around the same time that World Class Rugby was announced, Audiogenic also announced a follow up to Emlyn Hughes called “Super League Manager”.
 The game was mentioned in issue 7 of Commodore Format and was being programmed by Gary Bassett. … Continue reading →

-We were sceptical at first, but an article surfaced at Hard Core Gaming 101 (Link = web archive) which suggested that a C64 conversion of Wreckers was in production, but only 16-bit editions were released.
+We were sceptical at first, but an article surfaced at Hard Core Gaming 101 (Link = web archive) which suggested that a C64 conversion of Wreckers was in production, with eventually only 16-bit editions released.
 However, there was no news … Continue reading →

 DISCLAIMER: We are a non-profit digitisation project, aiming to digitally preserve software and history which would otherwise be lost for good.
 If for any reason there is anything that you do not wish to be on the website, please contact us for removal.